Academic Exchange Program

 Experience Seoul, South Korea one of Asia's most high tech and modern cities.
 A complex blend of both Western modernism and traditional eastern culture, Seoul is a city of contrasts that offers many unique experiences.
 Hanyang University is one of the leading private universities in Korea and is most famous for its strong record in the field of engineering.
 Comprised of 32,000 students, 23 colleges, 15 graduate schools, 2 hospitals, and 43 research institutes, Hanyang has developed an extensive international exchange program and has agreements with universities in 18 countries.
 It is a high tech campus that offers state of the art libraries and facilities. http://www.hanyang.ac.kr/english/

 This program is open to all undergraduate majors who are juniors/above with a 3.0 GPA/above.
-Knowledge of Korean language is useful, but not required. *International students at Georgia State who hold F-1 visas must contact the Office of International Students and Scholar Services at 404-413-2070 to discuss possible implications of study abroad for their immigration status.
+Knowledge of Korean language is useful, but not required.
+Preference is given to students affiliated with the College of Arts and Science. *International students at Georgia State who hold F-1 visas must contact the Office of International Students and Scholar Services at 404-413-2070 to discuss possible implications of study abroad for their immigration status.

 COURSES AND CREDITS